FAIRsharing/json-schema-tools/README.md

 Using the JSON-Documenter, the comparator and the context file assistance, the Minimum Information About Flow Cytometry Experiments checklist was expressed in JSON-Schemas and tagged with ontology terms from obo foundry.
 <br/> The code in the module is a client implementation of the Flow Repository API which deliver MiFlowCyt dataset through XML format.
 <br/> The XML data is progressively transformed to a simple JSON into which are injected the properties required by the JSON-LD specifications.
-<br/> The data is then syntactically validated against the corresponding MiFlowCyt schemas and, if valid, pushed to a FireBase real-time database (see picture below).
+<br/> The data is then syntactically validated against the corresponding MiFlowCyt schemas and, if valid, pushed to a FireBase real-time database (see picture [below](#valid-miflowcyt-json-ld-instance-extracted-and-transformed-from-flow-repository)).

-#### Valid MiFlowCyt JSON-LD instance extracted and transformed from Flow Repository:
+#### Valid MiFlowCyt JSON-LD instance extracted and transformed from Flow Repository and added to a FireBase real-time database:
 ![alt text](assets/miflowcyt_firebase_export.png "MiFlowcyt in Firebase")

 ### Usage